midwire/bash.env/README.markdown

 To use it:

+I recommend you fork the project in GitHub, so that your changes can be easily incorporated back into the tree.

+Clone the project into your home directory,

+    cd $HOME
+    git clone git://github.com/<your github username>/.env.git

-Clone the project into your home directory, then add the following to your $HOME/.bashrc file:
+...then add the following to your $HOME/.bashrc file:

     if [[ -n "$PS1" ]]; then
       [[ -r $HOME/.env/source.sh ]] && . $HOME/.env/source.sh